Decomposition of the task

-Before you start creating a project, think about whether you should divide it into several smaller projects.
-It's called decomposition.
+Before you start creating a project, consider dividing it into several smaller projects.
+This is called decomposition.

 Benefits of decomposition